Gillou38/Drying-open-source-solution/01 - Ideas and concepts/State of art.md

 For all that kind of food goods the process is almost the same, it use the same components (exept for cheese which doesn't need heating), only parameters change (temperature, time, relative humidity ...)

 We try to make an inventory of all kind of dryer, and technology which could be used to dry, from the convective drying to the freeze drying, and defined each technology (electric, solar ...) used in each kind of dryers.
-For the 2nd level of category (convective, …) we choose to class them by kind of technology.
+For the 2nd level of category (convective, Freeze, IR, microwave) we choose to class them by kind of technology.
 Maybe, we can found a best classification.

 ## Convective drying
-Convective drying consist of a contact between food goods and a heat and dry airflow to deshumidify food goods.
-It the principal process using for small products.
+Convective drying consist of a contact between food goods and an heat and dry airflow to deshumidify food goods.
+It the most common process using for small products, because it's the cheaper and simpler process.

 ### 1. Global parameters
-There is a lot of different kind of dryer, from the little dryer for domestic application to the huge dryer for industrial application.
+There is a lot of different kind of dryer, from the little dryer for domestic application to the huge dryer for industrial application, there can be organized in one block, or in some blocks, which make a more modulare system.

 #### A. Size
 Actually we can’t precisely defined size in function of application, it depends of the food goods.